Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Problem Setup

 then $\{c_n\}_{n\in\mathbb{N}}$ satisfies \eqref{EQ:WTBC_achievability_exponential} for some $\gamma_1>0$ and the same $q_Z$. \end{enumerate} \end{proposition}

-The proof of Proposition \ref{PROP:Achievability_Relation} is relegated to Appendix \ref{APPEN:Achievability_Relation_proof}.
-The proposition says that an achievable rate pair $(R_1,R_2)$ (with respect to Definition \ref{DEF:WTBC_achievability}) is always EF-achievable (with respect to Definition \ref{DEF:WTBC_achievability_classic}).
-Conversely, given an EF-achievable rate pair $(R_1,R_2)$ with a sequence of codes that produces an exponential decay of the error probability from \eqref{EQ:WTBC_cachievability_reliable} and the relative entropy from \eqref{EQ:WTBC_cachievability_secure}, we have that $(R_1,R_2)$ is also achievable.
-Consequently, the two definitions are equivalent, provided that the aforementioned quantities converge to 0 exponentially fast with~$n$.
+The proof of Proposition~\ref{PROP:Achievability_Relation} is standard and therefore omitted.
+It relies on Pinsker's inequality and~\cite[Lemma 2.7]{Csiszar_Korner_Book2011}.
+The proposition says that an achievable rate pair $(R_1,R_2)$ (with respect to Definition~\ref{DEF:WTBC_achievability}) is always EF-achievable (with respect to Definition~\ref{DEF:WTBC_achievability_classic}).
+Conversely, given an EF-achievable rate pair $(R_1,R_2)$ with a sequence of codes that produces an exponential decay both in \eqref{EQ:WTBC_cachievability_reliable} and \eqref{EQ:WTBC_cachievability_secure}, we have that $(R_1,R_2)$ is also achievable.
+The two definitions are therefore equivalent, provided that the aforementioned quantities converge to 0 exponentially fast with~$n$.

-We note that the exponential convergence in \eqref{EQ:WTBC_achievability_exponential} and \eqref{EQ:WTBC_cachievability_exponential} is a rather standard feature.
-The direct proofs of our main secrecy-capacity theorems establish the exponential decay of the total variation from \eqref{EQ:WTBC_achievability_exponential}.
-Even more so, most i.i.d. random coding ensembles produce an exponential decay of the expected error probability and effective secrecy metric (over the ensemble).
-This implies the existence of a specific sequence of codes satisfying \eqref{EQ:WTBC_cachievability_exponential}.
-More specifically, consider a random coding ensemble $\big\{\mathsf{C}_n\big\}_{n\in\mathbb{N}}$, and let $\mathsf{P}_\mathsf{e}(c_n)$ and $\mathsf{D}(c_n)$ be the error probability and the effective secrecy metric, respectively, associated with a block-code $c_n$ of length $n$ (the exact communication scenario is of no consequence here).
-Assume that there exists $\delta>0$ such that for sufficiently large $n$ we have
+\begin{remark}[Natural Sufficient Conditions] We note that the exponential convergence in \eqref{EQ:WTBC_achievability_exponential} and \eqref{EQ:WTBC_cachievability_exponential} is a rather standard feature.
+The direct proofs of our main secrecy-capacity theorems establish the exponential decay of the total variation in \eqref{EQ:WTBC_achievability_exponential} (see Section \ref{SEC:proofs}).
+From a broader view, i.i.d. random coding ensembles produce an exponential decay of the expected error probability and the effective secrecy metric (see, e.g., \cite{hou2013informational,Kramer_EffectiveSecrecy2014,Goldfeld_WTCII_semantic2015}).
+This means that the specific code extracted from the ensemble would also exhibit exponential convergence rates of these two quantities.
+To see this, let $\big\{\mathsf{C}_n\big\}_{n\in\mathbb{N}}$ be a random coding ensemble, and $\mathsf{P}_\mathsf{e}(c_n)$ and $\mathsf{D}(c_n)$ be the error probability and the effective secrecy metric, respectively (the exact communication scenario is of no consequence here).
+Assume that there exists $\delta>0$ such that for sufficiently large $n$ we have $\max\Big\{\mathbb{E}\mathsf{P}_\mathsf{e}(\mathsf{C}_n),\mathbb{E}\mathsf{D}(\mathsf{C}_n)\Big\}\leq e^{-n\delta}$.
+For every such $n$, the union bound and Markov's inequality give